 famous for its warm climate and its gardens.

-(06) The capital of the riviera, Nice was made ppular almost 200 years
+(06) The capital of the riviera, Nice was made popular almost

 ago by the English, and the seafront is known as the Promenade des

 Anglais.
 The town has plenty to offer including a Matisse museum, a

 Chagall museum, the famous flower market, the old town, and the gardens